pescetti-studio/Flip01-CPU/README.md

 - **Z _(Zero)_:** This bit is set if **the result of the operation is zero**.
 - **N _(Negative)_:** This bit is set if **the result of the operation is negative** for any reason.

+> [!TIP]
+> Quick reminder before we continue: if you enjoy these kinds of projects, feel free to follow us **FOR FREE** on [Patreon](https://www.patreon.com/c/PescettiStudio/posts)!
+> You’ll get early updates and exclusive content, and even a “_simple_” follow really helps keep these projects free and open source.
+> Thanks :)

 # INSTRUCTIONS

 Instructions represent the full range of actions the processor can perform. <br />